JeffAMcGee/www/content/underscore-any.md

 Here's where I ran into trouble.
 The bitwise or works fine for numbers, but it breaks when you have strings in the mix.
+The documentation for underscore says it works for strings.
 I submitted a pull request with two additional test cases and this proposed change:

     :::javascript